01binary/zeroweb/src/projects/elysium-exoskeleton.md

 ## overview

-Created in [Autodesk Inventor](https://www.autodesk.com/products/inventor/overview) using photographs of the movie props built by [Weta Workshop](https://wetaworkshopdesignstudio.artstation.com/).
+This exoskeleton suit was created in [Autodesk Inventor](https://www.autodesk.com/products/inventor/overview) using photographs of the movie props built by [Weta Workshop](https://wetaworkshopdesignstudio.artstation.com/).
 The original concept art was drawn by [Aaron Beck](http://skul4aface.blogspot.com/).

 Some parts were 3D-printed with [Protolabs](https://www.protolabs.com/) and then re-cast out of Aluminum 356 in my metal foundry at [Ctrl^H hackerspace](https://pdxhackerspace.org/), others were machined by Protolabs CNC machining service out of Aluminum 6061.